National Industrial Chemicals Notification and Assessment Scheme: Industrial chemicals

 A chemical may have multiple uses.
 So long as one of those uses is industrial, the person or organisation importing or manufacturing the chemical must be registered with NICNAS.
 For example, ethylene oxide is used industrially to produce other chemicals and as a fumigant in agricultural products.

 Commercial purpose

 NICNAS registration is required only when the industrial chemical is to be used for commercial purposes.
 A commercial purpose includes any use or sale by a business.
 Non-commercial purposes include personal use, non-profit research, charity, and teaching.

 Compliance

 NICNAS ensures that importers, manufacturers and exporters of industrial chemicals are aware of and exercise their obligations under the ICNA Act.
 These include: the registration of industrial chemical importers and manufacturers; chemical-specific obligations associated with new and existing chemicals.
 NICNAS also informs exporters of their obligations under international treaties.
 NICNAS encourages voluntary compliance by industry but also has extensive enforcement powers to ensure compliance.

-Enforcement Powers
+Enforcement powers

 Informal enforcement powers

-NICNAS’ focus on cooperating with industry allows for informal enforcement actions.
-NICNAS's enforcement policy states that such actions may be taken where:
+NICNAS' focus on cooperating with industry allows for informal enforcement actions.
+NICNAS' enforcement policy states that such actions may be taken where: